What Are Anticoagulants?

 Our experienced team believes that selecting an anticoagulant requires weighing individual patient factors to determine the most appropriate choice.
 As a support service to the Frankel CVC clinical faculty, U-M’s Anticoagulation Service works to:

-• Enable patients to assume greater responsibility for their care through health education about the safe use of anticoagulants, the physical signs and symptoms of bleeding and the importance of laboratory monitoring.
+- Enable patients to assume greater responsibility for their care through health education about the safe use of anticoagulants, the physical signs and symptoms of bleeding and the importance of laboratory monitoring

-• Improve patient adherence to the prescribed regimen.
+- Improve patient adherence to the prescribed regimen

-• Manage transitions and interruptions in anticoagulant care.
+- Manage transitions and interruptions in anticoagulant care

-Regardless of which anticoagulation option is selected, anticoagulation management services at the Frankel CVC ensure specialized care for all patients on anticoagulation therapy, not just those on Coumadin® (warfarin).
+Regardless of which anticoagulation option is selected, anticoagulation management services at the Frankel CVC ensure specialized care for all patients on anticoagulation therapy, not just those on warfarin.
 All anticoagulant patients are offered comprehensive monitoring and management services as well as education.
 Our knowledgeable staff is available by phone to discuss any concerns or problems related to a patient’s medication.

 Anticoagulation Center of Excellence

-We are pleased to announce that we have passed the Anticoagulation Forum's assessment program, and have earned the designation an Anticoagulation Center of Excellence.
+We are pleased to announce that we have passed the Anticoagulation Forum's assessment program and have earned the designation of an Anticoagulation Center of Excellence.
 The rigorous assessment gave us the chance to measure our practice against five key areas of patient care.
 The program also gives us ongoing access to a rich library of resources providing guidelines and tools to keep up with the changing field of anticoagulation.

 Anticoagulation Patient Resources